-By Dana Casciotti, PhD, Diana Zuckerman, PhD, PharmD, and Juliana Stebbins
+By Dana Casciotti, PhD, Diana Zuckerman, PhD, and Juliana Stebbins

-The Food and Drug Administration (FDA) held a public meeting in December 2011 to discuss the benefits and risks of oral contraceptives containing drospirenone.
+The Food and Drug Administration (FDA) has raised questions about the safety of oral contraceptives containing drospirenone.
 While these products effectively prevent pregnancy, there are alarming risks that can be fatal.
-Advisory Committee members discussed the growing evidence that drospirenone increases the risk of blood clots (deep vein thrombosis) more than other forms of progestin.
+FDA Advisory Committee members discussed the growing evidence that drospirenone increases the risk of blood clots (deep vein thrombosis) more than other forms of progestin.
 Blood clots are dangerous because they can detach from the vein and travel through the blood stream, blocking blood flow to the lungs or brain.
 They can cause disability or death, even in young, healthy women.
-Several families testified at the meeting about the death of their healthy, young daughters are a result of taking Yaz and similar pills made with drospirenone.
+Several families testified at the meeting about the death of their healthy, young daughters as a result of taking Yaz and similar pills made with drospirenone.

 If you or someone you know has been harmed by a birth control pill or implant, please click here.

 In 2012, the FDA announced its conclusion that women taking Yaz and other drospirenone-containing oral contraceptives may be at an increased risk for developing blood clots compared to women taking pills containing other forms of progestin.
 Rather than taking the drugs off the market, the FDA decided to change the labels for Yaz, Yasmin, Beyaz and Safyral to warn patients and doctors about the increased risk for developing blood clots.
 The FDA is encouraging women to discuss their risk for blood clots with a healthcare professional before deciding which birth control method is best for them.
 Healthcare professionals are also being encouraged to consider the possible increased risk for blood clots with drosperinone-containing oral contraceptives before prescrib